 Still unconvinced and full of military machismo, the man asked to see my camera which I handed over while continuing to explain that I was a tourist on a walking tour.
 He said “someone” along the route had reported me taking photos of the President’s Complex!
 That was creepy, as the streets were mostly vacant, and I had only seen a few guards in residential areas, none near the government complex.

-I remember reading that it wasn’t wise to photograph government buildings and didn’t do that.
-Nowhere did it say if you walked by the President’s Complex – albeit on the other side of the street – you might be approached by a guard carrying a machine gun!!!
+I remember reading it wasn’t wise to photograph government buildings and didn’t.
+Nowhere did it say if you walked by the President’s Complex – even on the other side of the street – you might be approached by a guard carrying a machine gun!!!
 YIKES….
 I also read that you must always carry your passport.
 If the police ask to see it and you don’t have it, you could be headed to jail.
 It’s puzzling that the guard who approached me never asked for identification or the address of where I was staying.

 I usually don’t carry my passport on outings and didn’t have it with me.
 When walking around in a foreign country, I prefer leaving my passport locked in the hotel safe but carry a copy of the photo page.
 If you lose your passport, you’re in big trouble.